robiningelbrecht/speedcubing-glossary/README.md

     </tr>
     <tr>
         <td><strong>Ao5, Ao12, ...</strong></td>
-        <td>most of the bragging rights within the community go to the best averages solvers can achieve.
+        <td>Most of the bragging rights within the community go to the best averages solves.
 An Average of 5 (Ao5) is calculated using any five consecutive solves.</td>
     </tr>
     <tr>
         <td><strong>AUF</strong></td>